By Zen Lynch

 Predynastic Period (c.
 5000 – 3100 B.C.)

 The Predynastic Period was a time of gradual development for Egyptian Civilization.
-Few artifacts and written records have been found from this period, but evidence of a relatively rich and developed artistic culture have been retrieved.
+Few artifacts and written records have been found from this period, but evidence of a relatively rich and developed artistic culture has been retrieved.
 For example, pottery with fine red polish and blackened tops formed the roots for what we recognize now as Egyptian styles of art production.
 Early advances were made possible through Neolithic (late Stone Age) communities in northeastern Africa who exchanged hunting for agriculture.
-This trading allowed for later development of Egyptian arts and crafts, technology, politics and religion.
+This trading allowed for the later development of Egyptian arts and crafts, technology, politics, and religion.
 The influence on religion included great reverence for the dead and the ideas of the afterlife.
-Two separate kingdoms were established near the Fertile Crescent (a boomerang shaped region of the Middle East) which later led to King Menes unifying the kingdoms in 3100 B.C.
+Two separate kingdoms were established near the Fertile Crescent (a boomerang-shaped region of the Middle East) which later led to King Menes unifying the kingdoms in 3100 B.C.

 Archaic (Early Dynastic) Period (c.
 3100 – 2686 B.C.)

 The Archaic Period is known for the development of the foundations of Egyptian society, which included the ideology of kingship.
 The king was the most close to god and identified with the all-powerful god Horus.
-Horus was a god in the form of a falcon whose right eye was the sun, representing power and quintessence, and left eye was the moon, representing healing.
+Horus was a god in the form of a falcon whose right eye was the sun, representing power and quintessence, and his left eye was the moon, representing healing.
 King Menes founded the capital of ancient Egypt at Memphis, near the apex of the Nile River Delta.
 Upper and Lower Egypt were finally unified under a centralized government.
 Egyptian civilization at this point consisted of farmers and agriculture which formed an economic base.
 Additionally, Egyptian culture was further developed, as we have been able to find records of writing, arts, and sciences!

 Old Kingdom: Age of the Pyramid Builders (c.
 2686 – 2181 B.C.)

-The third dynasty began with King Djoser asking Imhotep, an architect, priest and healer, to design a funerary monument for him.
+The third dynasty began with King Djoser asking Imhotep, an architect, priest, and healer, to design a funerary monument for him.
 This monument is known to the world as the first major stone building, the Step-Pyramid at Saqqara.
 Egyptian pyramid building reached its peak with the construction of The Great Pyramid at Giza.
-Ancient Greek historian Herodotus estimated that it too 100,000 men and 20 years to build this pyramid.
+Ancient Greek historian Herodotus estimated that it took 100,000 men and 20 years to build this pyramid.
 After all, there is a reason that historians regard this era as “written in stone”; through the development of both architecture and hieroglyphics, we are still amazed by Through the fourth dynasty Egypt enjoyed a golden age of peace and prosperity.
 Throughout the course of the fifth and sixth dynasties, the kings’ wealth steadily depleted.
 Upon the death of King Pepy II, this period ended in chaos.

 Well known Queen of Egypt Cleopatra reigned from 51 B.C. to 30 B.C..
 Remarkably, The Great Pyramid was build 2,700 years BEFORE Cleopatra’s rule, meaning Cleopatra lived closer to our current time versus the time of the Pyramids (!).
 This striking fact is illustrative of the incomparable depth and longevity of Egypt’s ancient civilization.